University Cottage Club

-The University Cottage Club or simply Cottage Club is one of eleven current eating clubs at Princeton University, in Princeton, New Jersey, United States.
+The University Cottage Club or simply Cottage Club is one of eleven eating clubs at Princeton University, in Princeton, New Jersey, United States.
 It is one of the six bicker clubs, along with The Ivy Club, Tiger Inn, Cap and Gown Club, Cannon Club and Tower Club.

 History

 In 1884, a group of freshmen who called themselves "The Seven Wise Men of Grease" of the Class of 1888, chose to eat in a private room on the second floor of Dohm's Restaurant on Nassau Street across from the campus.
-In their sophomore year, the group moved up Nassau Street to a hotel on the corner of Railroad Avenue (now University Place) known as The University Hotel.
-In September of their junior year as they were joined by several other students, they found a small house immediately south of The University Hotel on Railroad Avenue (where Hamilton Hall now stands) owned by the college, known as "The University Cottage".
+In their sophomore year, the group moved up Nassau Street to a hotel on the corner of Railroad Avenue (University Place) known as The University Hotel.
+In September of their junior year as they were joined by several other students, they found a small house immediately south of The University Hotel on Railroad Avenue (where Hamilton Hall stands) owned by the college, known as "The University Cottage".
 A couple was hired to cook and serve their meals.
 Prior to their graduation in 1888, the group invited members from the sophomore class to join their new venue.
 In 1889, new members of this society adopted legal papers and agreed on the name "The University Cottage Club of Princeton."